PolymerCat/CAT-Project/README.md

 ## the code is

-//this code will start the server sudo systemctl start apache2
+//this code will start the server
+"sudo systemctl start apache2"

-//this code will restart the server sudo systemctl restart apache2
+//this code will restart the server
+"sudo systemctl restart apache2"

-//this code will stop the server sudo systemctl stop apache2
+//this code will stop the server
+"sudo systemctl stop apache2"

-//this code will display the status of the server sudo systemctl statue apache2
+//this code will display the status of the server "sudo systemctl statue apache2"